ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/MeshInterface.md

         printf("Failed to open socket, error %d\n", status);
     }

-    // Now interface is connected, and I can communicate with Sockets }
+    // Now the interface is connected, and I can communicate with Sockets }

 ```